Monsc/zouxianba/client/README.md

-# Twitter Clone Client
+# ZouXianBa Client

-This is the frontend client for the Twitter Clone application, built with React and TypeScript.
+This is the frontend client for the ZouXianBa application, built with React and TypeScript.

 ## Features